liaoxiong3x/DeepCreamPy/README.md

 # Model
 Pretrained models can be downloaded from https://drive.google.com/open?id=1byrmn6wp0r27lSXcT9MC4j-RQ2R04P1Z.

-The prebuilt binary has the pretrained model included with it.
+The prebuilt binary has the pretrained model already included with it.

 Unzip the file into the /models/ folder.